doliver231/bikesharing/README.md

 There were over 2.3 million rides for the month of August 2019.
 Top ride starting locations are in the most touristic and busy areas, as we see here in Manhattan.

+---

 ![Checkout Times](https://github.com/doliver231/bikesharing/blob/main/Images/Checkout_Times.png)
 ![Checkout Times Gender](https://github.com/doliver231/bikesharing/blob/main/Images/Checkout_Times_Gender1.png)

 Male users take approximately 3 times more time checking out bikes than the female users.

+---

 ![Trips by Weekday Hour](https://github.com/doliver231/bikesharing/blob/main/Images/Trips_by_Weekday_Hour.png)
 ![Trips by Gender](https://github.com/doliver231/bikesharing/blob/main/Images/Trips_by_Gender.png)

 Highest activity hours are from 7AM-9AM & 5PM-7PM on weekdays.
-The lowest activity are from 2AM-5AM is low, which would be the  best window for bike maintenance.
+The lowest activity is from 2AM-5AM, which would be the  best window for bike maintenance.
 Weekend ride activity are highest from 10AM-7PM, a much wider range than for weekdays.

+---

 ![Usertype Trips Gender Weekday](https://github.com/doliver231/bikesharing/blob/main/Images/Usertype_Trips_Gender_Weekday.png)
 ![Usertype Percentages](https://github.com/doliver231/bikesharing/blob/main/Images/Usertype_percentages.png)

-81% of the users were subscribers.
-65% of the users were confirmed males and 25% were confirmed females.
+Majority of users are male subscribers on weekdays, primarily on the midday, Wednesday.
+There are definitely more usage from subscribers than of regular users.

+---

 ![Average Trip Duration BirthYear](https://github.com/doliver231/bikesharing/blob/main/Images/Average_Trip_Duration_BirthYear.png)

 There is a wide range of user ages; Younger users tend to use the service for longer rides.

+---

 ## Conclusion